AdureIO/SFX-Toolkit/README.md

 # Adure SFX Toolkit

 Adure SFX Toolkit is an open-source VSCode extension designed to supercharge your Salesforce development workflow.
-It provides a comprehensive set of utilities for log management, debugging, org management, and more.
+It provides a comprehensive set of utilities for log management, debugging, org management, source tracking, and more.

 ## Features